• Skip to primary navigation

 Jump to How-to Card

-This Lotion Bar Recipe is made with three basic ingredients that come together to create something nice for your own dry skin needs and it makes a great gift too.
+Learn how to make a lotion bar with only three basic ingredients.
+This easy DIY bath and body project comes together to create something nice for your own dry skin, and it makes a great gift.

 Lotion bar in palm of hand above flowers

-While my daughter was staying with us we decided to make wonderful homemade lotion bars with some leftover beeswax, coconut oil, and shea butter.
-I love it for my cuticles and elbows which can be especially dry during the winter.
+While my daughter was staying with us, we decided to make wonderful homemade lotion bars with some leftover beeswax, coconut oil, and shea butter.
+I love it for my cuticles and elbows, which can be especially dry, needing extra moisture during the winter months.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.